Check Syntax as You Type

 Keywords are blue.

-Character vectors are purple.
+Character vectors and strings are purple.

 Unterminated character vectors are maroon.